 When the tooth root is exposed, eating and drinking anything can become really uncomfortable.
 Extreme sensitivity usually brings patients to the dentist relatively quickly, and gum grafting in Boston permanently covers the exposed root.
 It helps to reduce the discomfort and restore gum health overall.

-Periodontal disease is noticed firstly with longer teeth and receding gums.
-The gums are then inflamed, and the teeth look much longer than usual, which makes smiles appear “toothy” to look at.
+Periodontal disease is noticeable by the appearance of longer teeth, inflammation, and receding gums, which makes smiles appear "toothy."
 When you have gum grafting in Boston, you can make your teeth look shorter and more symmetrical, which then makes them more pleasing to look at.
 The adjacent tissue can also be enhanced and changed during the grafting for aesthetic purposes.

 Periodontal disease destroys gum tissue quickly, especially when left untreated.
 It doesn't take long to lose gum tissue if left untreated, and gum grafting can halt tissue loss and bone loss, which helps the patient to avoid further issues